 These key elements, supported by consistent monitoring, analysis and response, maintain control of ongoing threat detection and vulnerability management.
 Trust boundaries in the supporting communications networks must also be carefully analysed and managed to avoid leaving gaps in the network’s protection.

-IOT devices including sensors with onboard intelligence connected to the OT network need special consideration, particularly when installed in remote hard to protect locations.
+IOT devices, including sensors with onboard intelligence connected to the OT network, need special consideration, particularly when installed in remote, hard-to-protect locations.
 This will need both physical protection and firmware upgrade strategies to ensure they do not become a backdoor into the network.

-DXC brings a depth of experience and skills to provide and develop the most suitable defence for this evolving environment.
+DXC brings a depth of experience and skills to provide and develop the most suitable defense for this evolving environment.
 Having previously worked with smart systems definition and operations, our security teams provide a multi-layered cybersecurity approach.
 We have strength and depth in all elements of cybersecurity and third-party management, supported by technical security experts, cyber consultants, security architects and cyber analysis specialists, who are certified in the management and operation of threat protection devices and security controls such as NCSC cybersecurity essentials and the NIST Cybersecurity Framework (CSF) frameworks.

 We provide a full range of security capabilities supporting confidentiality, integrity and availability through services such as authentication, control of access via digital identity, managed security services, hardware and software operations and service support capabilities.
 We understand the demands across IT and OT interoperability and the importance of achieving the full value of end-to-end service integration while managing the risk of such interfaces.